 - You must complete your federal return before you can start your Arizona return. - Complete your return using black ink. - You must round dollar amounts to the nearest whole dollar.
 If 50 cents or more, round up to the next dollar; if less than 50 cents, round down.
-Do not enter cents.

-- Make sure you include your daytime telephone number. - If you are mailing your return, see page 8 for assembly order.
+Do not enter cents. - Make sure you include your daytime telephone number. - If you are mailing your return, see page 8 for assembly as your names.
+If your name appears first on the return, make sure your SSN is the first number listed.